bowser-2077/Brown-Launcher/readme.md

 # Roadmap

- - Mod Support by default
+ - Mod Support by default -> Done
- - Multiple Versions Support
+ - Multiple Versions Support -> Done
- - Better Interface
+ - Better Interface -> Working on it
- - Mods Marketplace?
+ - Mods Marketplace? -> Idea for now
- - Cosmetics?? (no)
+ - Cosmetics?? -> (no)

 # Gallery